EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - <details><summary>Output List</summary>

-    The output list shows the options available to transmit the data out of the EmotiBit Oscilloscope.
+    - The output list shows the options available to transmit the data out of the EmotiBit Oscilloscope.
+    - Each output protocol uses settings specified in the unique file name, defined in the sections below.
+    - Depending on your operating system, the settings file can be found in the locations listed below
+        - Windows: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data\`
+        - macOS: `EmotiBitOscilloscope/Contents/resources/`
+        - Linux: `EmotiBit Oscilloscope/bin/data/`     -
     - <details><summary>OSC</summary>

       - **EmotiBit Oscilloscope v1.2.0 and up** support the ability to transmit incoming data from an EmotiBit to a user-defined output channel using the OSC protocol.
       - To enable OSC, just click on the `Output List` dropdown in the EmotiBit Oscilloscope and enable `OSC`.
       - The EmotiBit Oscilloscope reads in and transmits out the data according to the specifications provided in the `oscOutputSettings.xml` file.
-The file path depends on your operating system.
-        - Windows: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data\oscOutputSettings.xml`
-        - macOS: `EmotiBitOscilloscope/Contents/resources/oscOutputSettings.xml`
-        - Linux: `EmotiBit Oscilloscope/bin/data/oscOutputSettings.xml`
+      - You can find the settings file in the path mentioned above
       - You can modify the contents of this file to control the behavior of the OSC output stream.
       - A snippet of the default contents are shared below
       ```